 Melissa is available to lecture both in person or via webinar for genealogical societies, historical societies, professional associations and special interest groups.
 Her presentations can be given as individual lectures, as part of day-long seminars, or at banquets and other events.
-Melissa is now booking lectures and webinars for 2017 and 2018.
-If your group or society is interested in scheduling a lecture, day-long seminar or workshop, please contact Melissa for information on fees and availability.
+Melissa is now booking lectures and webinars for 2018 and 2019.
+If your group or society is interested in scheduling a lecture, workshop, or day-long seminar, please contact Melissa for information on fees and availability.

 Intro to British Genealogy Research

 Learn how to research your British ancestors using both the wealth of information available on the Internet, including vital records, immigration and emigration, military records, wills, criminal records and federal government records, as well as on-site resources in the UK.